 Leg Up Employment Program

-Furniture Bank’s Leg Up program works with employment agencies and partners to provide work experience, life & skills training and employment opportunities to youth, newcomers to Canada and other individuals facing barriers to employment.
+Furniture Bank’s Leg Up social hire program works with employment agencies and partners to provide work experience, life & skills training and employment opportunities to youth, newcomers to Canada and other individuals facing barriers to employment.

-Every year, participants are employed across Furniture Bank’s operations, including our furniture warehouse, on our pickup & delivery trucks, in our call centre, or as administrative & IT support, providing Furniture Bank with a valuable source of skills.
+Every year, participants are employed across Furniture Bank’s operations, including our furniture warehouse, on our pickup & delivery trucks, in our call centre, or as administrative support, providing Furniture Bank with a valuable source of skills.

 As our social enterprise grows, we seek to expand this employment to over 20 participants per year and to engage out-placement corporate partners so that participants are given the opportunity to move on to full time employment.